frokostklubben/evening-school/README.md

 5. The program produces dummy data, to show the system.

-6. Start the client / svelte: `bash npm run dev `
+6. Start the client / svelte: `npm run dev `

-7. Start the server / node: `bash npm run start:dev`
+7. Start the server / node: `npm run start:dev`